 A Low Key Lakeside Town, Groveland has a Country Quality and is Peppered with Weeping Willows and Palm Trees

-Overview: Groveland is a mellow town in rural central Florida, about 30 miles west of Orlando.
-It has grown by 45% within the last decade, but most of this has come through annnexation of surrounding land.
+Groveland is a mellow town in rural central Florida, about 30 miles west of Orlando.
+It has nearly doubled in size within the last decade, but most of this has come through annexation of surrounding land.